 Undetectable errors in a trial balance

 A trial balance can trace the mathematical inaccuracy of the general ledger.
-However, there is a number of errors that could not be detected by this report:
+However, there are a number of errors that cannot be detected by this report:

 - Error of omission: The transaction was not entered into the system.

 - Error of original entry: The double-entry transaction includes the wrong amounts on both sides.